 Naming a professional corporation is a little trickier than just picking something you like.
 New Hampshire’s professional corporation laws impose certain restrictions on what you can name your PC.
 Specifically, the name of your New Hampshire PC must end with P.C., P.A., or a similar abbreviation of the words “professional corporation” or “professional association.”

 Once you’ve decided on a name, the next step is to make sure no one else is already using it.
-If you’ve thought of a name and you’re worried about losing it, check out our business name reservation service.
 If you’re planning to build a website to promote your business, ZenBusiness also offers an affordable domain name registration service to help get you up and running.

 New Hampshire law requires every professional corporation to have a registered agent.
 The registered agent receives legal notices and certain correspondence on behalf of your PC.